OuhscBbmc/data-science-practices-1/ch-automation.md

 Mediator {#automation-mediator}
 ------------------------------------

 A nontrivial project usually has multiple stages in its pipeline.
 Instead of a human deciding when to execute which piece, a single file should execute the pieces.
-The single file makes the project more protable, and also clearly documents the process.
+The single file makes the project more portable, and also clearly documents the process.

 This single file is a special cases of the [mediator pattern](https://en.wikipedia.org/wiki/Mediator_pattern), in the sense that it defines how each piece relates to each other.